ftrias/TeensyGProf/README.md

 Requires
 --------------

+1. Install the ZIP file as an Arduino library (Sketch/Include Library/Add ZIP Library).

-1. Modify Teensyduino files as shown in *Patches* section at bottom of this document.
+2. Modify Teensyduino files as shown in *Patches* section at bottom of this document.

-2. Build of gprof for ARM or use provided binaries in "binaries" directory.
+3. Build of gprof for ARM or use provided binaries in "binaries" directory.
 Instructions for building are beyond the scope of this text.
 Look up how to install your own cross-compiler, including arm-none-eabi-gprof.
 Normally this is part of
 a build, but Teensyduino does not include it.

-3. Modify `readfile.py` so the variable `gprof` has correct path to executable from step 2.
+4. Modify `readfile.py` so the variable `gprof` has correct path to executable from step 2.

-4. Python installed.
+5. Python installed.

 Overview